If the functions of product managers and UX designers are not distinct, tensions can escalate quickly inside the business.

 2. Understand your team’s individual strengths and weaknesses

-Design includes a variety of elements.
+The design includes a variety of elements.

 Your designer might therefore possess greater expertise in one area than another.
 For instance, someone could excel at interaction design yet fall short when it comes to visual design in terms of aesthetic flare.